AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 - Set and record meeting times. (coming soon in v1.4)
 - Filter contacts by company, country, meetings. (coming soon in v1.4)

+Use this table of contents to jump to any section!

+* Table of Contents
+  {:toc}
 --------------------------------------------------------------------------------------------------------------------

 ## Quick start